pzirnik/SFSCextractor/README.md

 If everything is up and running, in the "view all attachments page"

 - just right click on a attachment and choose "Handle with SFSCextractor"
-- the download dialog will open and filesname is already prepared to be handled with SFSCextractor
+- the download dialog will open and filename is already prepared to be handled with SFSCextractor
-- once the donwload is finished the file will be copied to a folder matching the Casenumber below your CASES_FOLDER
+- once the download is finished the file will be copied to a folder matching the Casenumber below your CASES_FOLDER
 - if the downloaded attachment is an archive it will be extracted.